 Pseudotyped lentiviruses can be generated by transfecting 293Ts as depicted in Figure 1A.
 We used the following protocol:

-Seed 293T cells in D10 growth media so that they will be 50-70% confluent the next day.
+Seed 293T cells in D10 growth media (see subsection 4.2 for media composition) so that they will be 50-70% confluent the next day.
 For a 6-well plate, this is 5x105 cells per well (2.5x105 cells per mL).

 At 16-24 hours after seeding, transfect the cells with the plasmids required for lentiviral production.
 We transfect using BioT (Bioland Scientific) following the manufacturer’s instructions and using the following plasmid mix per well of a 6-well plate (plasmid amounts should be adjusted for larger plates):